We Need Men.

 She will have just seen power.
 Confidence.
 This man knows who he is.

-He doesn’t need to holler at her or play with her body, because he knows that would tear her down and him along with her.
+He doesn’t need to holler at her or play with her body, because he knows that would tear her down and himself along with her.

 He knows that he is worthy of her time and respect.
-She can trust him, so he doesn’t have to beg.
+She can trust him, if she so chooses, so he doesn’t have to beg.
 He doesn’t have to act a fool to impress her.